AI for Scientific Discovery is a Social Problem

-Successful upstream solutions require careful attention to generalizability and reusability through open-source development practices, well-documented APIs, comprehensive test suites, and modular architectures that enable researchers to build upon and extend computational tools \cite{eisty2025essentialguidelinesbuildinghighquality}.
-The community should prioritize sustainability through proper software engineering practices rather than treating research code as disposable prototypes, while ensuring that reproducible science is valued and rewarded in hiring, tenure evaluations, and citation counts.
+Successful upstream solutions require careful attention to generalizability and reusability through open-source development practices, well-documented APIs, comprehensive test suites, and modular architectures that enable researchers to build upon and extend existing computational tools~\cite{eisty2025essentialguidelinesbuildinghighquality}.
+The community should prioritize sustainability through proper software engineering practices rather than treating research codes as disposable prototypes while ensuring that reproducible science is valued and rewarded in terms of hiring, tenure evaluations, and citation counts.

-Benchmark datasets and evaluation metrics for upstream problems should focus on computational efficiency, accuracy across diverse problem instances, and uncertainty quantification rather than performance on narrow tasks \cite{weidinger2025toward}.
-For the scientific workforce to coalesce around such challenges, domain leaders must take responsibility for defining them and actively engaging their communities via easy to use open benchmark creation methods \cite{shashidhar2025yourbench}.
-The most effective step individual researchers can take is to help articulate and participate in community benchmarks that frame upstream computational challenges as shared problems rather than siloed pursuits.
+Benchmark datasets and evaluation metrics for upstream problems should focus on computational efficiency, the accuracy attained across diverse problem instances, and uncertainty quantification rather than the performance achieved in narrow tasks~\cite{weidinger2025toward}.
+Recent work has advocated for comprehensive benchmark suites rather than single leaderboard scores, allowing for a better understanding of the tradeoffs between AI models without hiding the potential harms within aggregate metrics~\cite{wang2024benchmarksuites}.
+For the scientific workforce to coalesce around such challenges, domain leaders must take responsibility for defining them and actively engaging their communities via easy-to-use open benchmark creation methods~\cite{shashidhar2025yourbench}.
+The most effective step that individual researchers can take is to help articulate and participate in community benchmarks that frame upstream computational challenges as shared problems rather than siloed pursuits.